Cheeetah97/26th_Place_Solution_Kaggle_GoDaddy_Microbusiness_Density_Forecasting/README.md

 ![stacking](https://github.com/Cheeetah97/GoDaddy_Microbusiness_Density_Forecasting/assets/62606459/196b9cf1-293d-4433-b536-b93f01add07b)

 ### Post Processing
 I used Linear Regression in conjunction with Rolling Median to identify the counties with the highest consitent rate of the change.
 Among the counties having a popuation greater than 15000, these counties were the ones I was more interested in.
-Using the trends of the last 2-4 months, I adjusted the predictions by multiplying them with a carefully trend factor.
+Using the trends of the last 2-4 months, I adjusted the predictions by multiplying them with a carefully chosen trend factor.

 In the end it seemed to have worked!
 Here are some of the adjusted counties.